 Image 3 shows the paintbrush wand to allow the painting with light.

-I ordered the cable and spot lens from a scientific supplier and figured out a way using plumbing supplies to attach it the front lens of one of my strobes, using its 250W modeling lamp as the source light.
-I even (humorous tone) used the wood extension from a plunger to stiffen the flexible fiber cable.
-I taped the two together as you can see, and in this way maintained control over my painting technique.
+Then figured out a way, using plumbing supplies, to attach it the front lens of one of my strobes.
+I would use its 250W modeling lamp as the source light… even (humorous tone) used the wood extension from a plunger to stiffen the flexible fiber cable.
+I taped the two together as you can see, and in this could maintain control over my painting technique.

-You will also note the black aluminum foil surrounding the strobe, which mostly eliminated any superfluous light from the sides, but not chocking the strobe to cause overheating.
-Remember the success of this creative process required total control of light in complete darkness.
+…Also notice the black aluminum foil surrounding the strobe.
+This mostly eliminated any superfluous light from the sides, without chocking the strobe to overheat.
+Keep in mind, the success of this creative process required total control of light in complete darkness.

 Image 4 shows the Aurora Muse (model) in the box.